SMIMM1151U Process Development and Production of Active Pharmaceutical Ingredients (API)

 Competencies

-• the competence to identify and explain common risks and problems in process development
+• discuss and explain common risks and problems and provide possible solutions in process development